aaronsegura/nextcloud-async/README.md

         asyncio.run(main())

 ----
-This project is not endorsed or recognized in any way by the NextCloud project.
+This project is not endorsed or recognized in any way by the Nextcloud project.